collective-soundworks/soundworks/README.md

   - `options:Object = {}`
     The optional `options` argument customizes the configuration of the module.
 Its properties can be:
     - `color:String = 'black'`
-      Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+      The `color` property sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.

 For instance, the following code: